Zoe3399/OneBin/README.md

 ## 🔍 Analysis Objective
 The goal of this project is to develop a system that utilizes autonomous driving technology in trash bins, allowing them to automatically return to designated collection points for emptying when they reach 100% capacity.
 This aims to create an efficient waste collection system and promote environmental protection.

-=
 ## 📑 Overall Project Contents

-This project aims to efficiently manage waste disposal in large areas by automatically moving trash bins to designated collection points when they are full, based on sensor readings.
-Real-time data on the trash level and location of multiple bins is stored in a database, allowing for centralized control.
+We have developed a smart trash bin by attaching sensors inside the bin and connecting it to an autonomous RC car at the bottom of the bin.
+The smart trash bin utilizes a camera sensor inside the bin to transmit capacity information to a central computer.
+This information is then controlled manually or automatically to move the trash bin along a predetermined route.

 #### 1. Utilizing a Raspberry Pi and AWS OCR library, the project measures the trash level using camera sensors.